MSIA/Ko-Matthew-Vaccine-Project/README.md

 ### 1. Set up environment variables

 Configuration files for running web app are located in the `config/` folder.
-CHANGEME.env needs to be renamed to config.env and it includes a place to store S3 Access Keys and RDS Host,User,Password,Port,and db information.\
-config.py includes variables to configure local data storage, as well as S3 bucket information\
+`config.py` includes variables to configure local data storage, as well as S3 bucket information\
 flaskconfig.py includes configurations for flask app, including local and RDS MYSQL databases.

-#### 1.1: How to set up environment variables required\
+#### 1.1: How to set up environment variables required

 The following environment variables are needed for the application to run in relation to AWS S3 and and RDS services.